Skip to content

 Opt-In Initiatives

 Through AIM, nursing home leaders will have the opportunity to opt-in to one or more initiatives.
+These initiatives have limitations based on GWEP capacity, geographical limitations, and funding.
+Help us plan for our AIM activities for this year by telling us early about your interest.
 See details on each opportunity below.

 Nursing homes participating in the AIM consortium will have the option to become a clinical site location for the USI Nursing, Occupational Therapy, Occupational Therapy Assistant, and/or Administrator-in-Training programs.

-2. OTD: Host Doctor of Occupational Therapy students to support their clinical training in age- and dementia-friendly practices.
-More about the USI OTD program here.
+2. OT: Host Occupational Therapy students to support their clinical training in age- and dementia-friendly practices.
+More about the USI OTD program hereLearn about requirements and limitations here.

 3. OTA: Host Occupational Therapy Assistant students for practical training in enhancing mobility and daily living skills for older adults.
-More about the USI OTA program here.
+More about the USI OTA program hereLearn about requirements and limitations here.

 If you would like to participate in one of our opt-in initiatives, please complete the survey on the right side of the webpage.